Asymptotic behavior of the Brownian frog model: Containment in a ball

 Since $z \in \zeta_t$ is arbitrary it follows from \eqref{eq:coupling_bound} that

 We turn our attention to providing exponential bounds on the two right-hand terms.
-The maximum of Brownian motion can be bounded by Schilder's theorem which ensures that for any $c>0$ there exists $C>0$ such that for all sufficiently large $t$ we have,
+The deviations of the maximum of Brownian motion can be bounded in a way which ensures that for any $c>0$ there exists $C>0$ such that for all sufficiently large $t$ we have,